 In December 2018, the Company entered into a co-promotion agreement with Janssen Biotech, Inc. (Janssen) to co-promote SIMPONI® in the United States (the Janssen Agreement).
 The Company is responsible for the costs associated with its salesforce over the course of such co-promotion.
 Janssen is responsible for all other aspects of the commercialization of SIMPONI® under the Janssen agreement.
-In exchange for the Company's sales and co-promotional services, the Company is entitled to a quarterly tiered promotion fee ranging from \$750 to \$1,250 per prescription based on the incremental increase in total prescribed units of SIMPONI® for that quarter over a predetermined baseline.
-The promotion fee is determined on a sliding rate, ranging from the high hundreds of dollars to the low one thousands per prescribed unit of SIMPONI®, depending on the number of increased prescriptions, and varies per increased prescription.
+In exchange for the Company's sales and co-promotional services, the Company is entitled to a quarterly tiered promotion fee based on the incremental increase in total prescribed units of SIMPONI® for that quarter over a predetermined baseline.
+For all periods presented, the tiered promotion fee ranged from \$750 to \$1,250 per prescription over a predetermined baseline.
+Due in part to COVID-19, in June 2020, the Janssen Agreement was amended (Amended Janssen Agreement).
+In accordance with the Amended Janssen Agreement, the predetermined baseline for prescribed units for each remaining quarter in 2020 was adjusted and is subject to further adjustment, and for each of the third and fourth quarters of 2020, the Company will receive a minimum promotion fee of \$0.3 million and the fee will be capped at 5% above the adjusted predetermined baseline.
+The predetermined baseline for 2021 will be agreed upon by the Company and Janssen no later than November 30, 2020.
 In addition, during the term of the Janssen agreement, the Company is restricted from promoting any other biologic or Janus kinase inhibitor, or JAK inhibitor, used for treatment of indications covered by the agreement without first obtaining Janssen's written consent.

-In September 2019, the Company exercised its option to extend the term of the Janssen Agreement to December 31, 2021.
-Janssen may terminate the Janssen Agreement at any time for any reason upon 30 days' notice to the Company, and the Company may terminate the Janssen Agreement for any reason at the end of any calendar quarter upon 30 days' notice to Janssen.
-Either party may terminate the Janssen Agreement in the event of the other party's default of any of its material obligations under the agreement if such default remains uncured for a specified period of time following receipt of written notice of such default.
+The Amended Janssen Agreement expires on December 31, 2021, unless extended by the Company for an additional 12 months upon 180 days written notice prior to the end of the current term.
+If the Company elects to extend the term, the predetermined baseline for 2022 will be subject to future agreement by the Company and Janssen.
+Janssen may terminate the Amended Janssen Agreement at any time for any reason upon 30 days' notice to the Company, and the Company may terminate the Amended Janssen Agreement for any reason at the end of any calendar quarter upon 30 days' notice to Janssen.
+Either party may terminate the Amended Janssen Agreement in the event of the other party's default of any of its material obligations under the agreement if such default remains uncured for a specified period of time following receipt of written notice of such default.

 The Company's obligations relating to sales and co-promotion services for SIMPONI® is a series of single performance obligations since Janssen simultaneously receives and consumes benefits provided by the Company's sales and co-promotional services.
 The method for measuring progress towards satisfying the performance obligations is based on prescribed units in excess of the contractual baseline at the contractual rate earned per unit since the agreement is cancelable.
-The Company recognized no co-promotional revenue and approximately \$0.1 million during the three months ended March 31, 2020 and 2019, respectively.
+The Company recognized co-promotional revenue of approximately \$2.1 million and \$0.3 million during the three months ended June 30, 2020 and 2019, respectively.
+The Company recognized co-promotional revenue of approximately \$2.1 million and \$0.4 million during the six months ended June 30, 2020 and 2019, respectively.
 The related expenses for marketing SIMPONI® are included in selling, general and administrative expenses and are expensed as incurred.